 Lemon thyme is a variety of thyme with citrus notes to its flavor.
 This is a great match for turkey because citrus is another flavor that goes really well with turkey.

-To use thyme or lemon thyme to season your turkey, strip the leaves from the stems, finely chop and mix with butter or use in a seasoning rub.
+To use fresh thyme or lemon thyme to season your turkey, strip the leaves from the stems, finely chop and mix with butter or use in a seasoning rub.
 You can also place whole sprigs of thyme inside the cavity to boost flavor from the inside.

 Sage is another classic herb that people think of at Thanksgiving and Christmas.
 The peppery, slightly lemony flavor pairs well with turkey (and all poultry), and is said to reduce the slightly sour taste that turkey can sometimes have.

 Make sure you remove the leaves from the tough stalks first before finely chopping and adding to seasoning rubs, herb butter, or inside the turkey cavity.
 You can also use dried rubbed sage instead of fresh if you don’t have any fresh sage to hand.